Gurrmann/dentistimo-documentation/README.md

 ### The main forces that drive our system are:

-### Legal
-Should the user consent to the data collection, the app will only use the data within this system.
-No data will be collected without consent.
-SSN, name and contact info collected from users are highly sensitive and GDPR must be obeyed.
-With client/server architecture, all the required data is concentrated in the server,  so it is easy to protect the data and provide authorisation, thereby fulfilling the legal driving force.

 ### Availability
 This system is being developed because there was found to be a need for a system that let users quickly and easily see available dentistries in one place.
 This makes availability a force that drives this system.